SwissLife-OSS/Confix/README.md

 </details>

 # Variables
-> This section is still in development.
-You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/4) about this section.
+> **ℹ️ This section is still in development.
+You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/4) about this section.*

 Confix has the concept of variables.
 These variables are typically used to reference secrets, or any configuration data that should not be directly entered into the configuration files.
 They can be used for values are not known at development time.